Pawsey-Internships/pawsey-version-control/_episodes/08-collab.md

 {: .solution}

-Then, we'll make a copy of the entire remote repository on <b>Setonix</b>
-using a process called "cloning a repo". `git clone` (don't forge to change username to your own!):
+Then, we'll make a copy of the entire remote repository on Setonix using a process called "cloning a repo". `git clone` (don't forge to change username to your own!):